 Selecting the right lawyer can make your case, while selecting the wrong one can doom it, so do your homework, look at their social media pages and check their Google & directory reviews.

-If you are looking for legal representation on a criminal or court matter in Sydney, the Lisa Dempster team endorse the work of Lamont Law and are Criminal Lawyers Sydney residents trust.
-You can learn more about them and view their website here: https://lamontlaw.com.au/
+If you are looking for legal representation on a family law matter in Sydney, the Lisa Dempster team endorse the work of Justice Family Lawyers and are Leading Sydney Family Lawyers local residents trust.
+You can learn more about them and view their website here: https://justicefamilylawyers.com.au